 - Food and nutrition security governance;

 - Agricultural policy, such as the EU's Common Agricultural Policy and ambitions to realize a system of 'circular agriculture';

-- Public policy theory, including EU policymaking, policy integration, policy styles and framing.
+- Public policy theory, including theories on EU policymaking, policy integration, policy styles and framing.